 - The TX symbol will help our transcript team to know to include the DE course on the HLA transcript.

 - AP Courses, which are trademarked by CollegeBoard, must be audited and approved by CollegeBoard in order to be designated as such on a student’s transcript.

 - HLA is not an AP course provider, therefore students cannot use the AP designation on their HLA transcript.

 - AP courses will be listed on the HLA transcript as Honors and the official transcript of the course from the school in which it was taken can be sent to the college in addition to their official HLA transcript.

-- If an AP course is taken at another school, HLA should receive that in the student’s records but it is the parent’s responsibility to be certain HLA has it on file, otherwise the parent can contact the school where the course was taken to send it directly to the college.
+- If an AP course is taken prior to enrollment with HLA, HLA should receive that in the student’s records but it is the parent’s responsibility to be certain HLA has it on file, otherwise the parent can contact the school where the course was taken to send it directly to the college.

 - When requesting a transcript for college admissions purposes, please specify in your request to have the official AP transcript included with the HLA Transcript.

 - AP Exams by CollegeBoard are rigorous multiple-component tests that are administered at high schools each May.
 High school students can earn college credit, placement, or both for qualifying AP Exam scores.
 Please contact your local public or private school for further information about taking AP exams.
 For information concerning how to schedule an AP exam visit Registering-for-Exams.

 - If your student wishes to take an AP course, you will need to contact Collegeboard for a list of schools in your area offering the AP exam.

 - For more information about AP courses, the Audit Process & FAQ visit www.collegeboard.com.